X

 Description

 This could be your year to learn a new, old painting technique.
 Painting with molten beeswax, damar resin and pigments is just SO satisfying.
 Spend a day with me in my Studio on the beautiful Isle of Portland in Dorset.
 This unusual and dramatic coastal location offers so much inspiration for my work, and I hope will inspire you too.
 I will share my knowledge and skills developed over several years experience of working with this ancient Egyptian painting medium.
 Still relatively unknown in the UK and across Europe, and yet so mesmerising.
-This session focusses on the technique of photo-encaustic.
+This private session focusses on the technique of photo-encaustic.
 This describes the method of embedding a photographic image under the translucent layers of encaustic wax.
 This is particularly of interest to those people who may have already attended my Contemporary Encaustic Wax Workshop (but not a pre-requisite), and who wish to progress creating photographic based encaustic artwork.
 The importance of creating a smooth and even surface upon which to embed imagery is vital on this one day workshop, and we will spend some time honing this skill.
 There are two main methods of creating a photo-encaustic painting.
 Transposing the printed image to the surface on paper and dampening the paper making it easier to rub away everything excluding the image.
 Or, printing your image on specialist papers which are fine enough to soak into the wax leaving the image on the surface.
 I have had limited success with the former, probably down to my impatience!
 But love the process of embedding the images in the wax, watching them reveal themselves is as exciting as removing a print from your etching press.
 Using images (supplied in advance by you) or from my resources, we will use a variety of papers to embed photographs (both mono and colour) onto the waxed birch ply surface.
 You can work on three panels (varying sizes - maximum A3) using three different images to create a unique finish to your photographs OR create a single piece of collaged work on a large panel.
 Creating a narrative with family photographs, postcards, treasured ephemera (we don’t use the originals).
 The price includes some pre-workshop discussions on what images will be most successful.
 Please ensure that you seek permission to use photography which is not your own.
 This workshop is suitable for complete novices, intermediate encaustic artists or photographers looking to create a different finish to their images.
 I am very fortunate to be supported by US R&F Handmade paints for my workshops.
 Please check out this image library for examples of mine and previous students work.

 What's included in the price?